Whole-body vibration: History

 The immediate predecessor of modern vibration training is Rhythmic Neuromuscular Stimulation (RNS).
 In then East Germany, Biermann was experimenting with the use of cyclic massage and its effects on trunk flexion as early as the 1960s.

 The technique has been tested on turkeys in the hope of finding a benefit that could be used for astronauts.
 Engineering issues came into play when an attempt was made to upgrade the test machine to support the weight of a human being.
 Once the vibration intensity grew strong enough to lift over 40 kg, fractures appeared in the steel.
 The first bed-rest study using a vibration training device for humans was done by the European Space Agency (ESA) in 2003 in Berlin (Berlin Bedrest Study, BBR).
 The same technology was then used in several parabolic flight campaigns of the DLR (German Aerospace Agency) starting in 2006 where the feasibility of use of a lightweight vibration training device under microgravity conditions was demonstrated and in 2009 and 2010 where basic research on influence of microgravity on vibration training effects was investigated.

-Since 1961, NASA has been testing adding light vibrations to exercise equipment and systems to minimize vibration transmission of existing exercise devices to the space station, like the Treadmill Vibration Isolation System (TVIS) and the Cycle Ergometer Vibration Isolation System (CEVIS).
-Companies referencing NASA directly in their marketing campaigns in relation to vibration training for muscular activity may be misleading.

-The first Galileo machine patent was filed in 1996 in the same year the first Galileo device was commercially available.
-In 1996, the first Galileo vibrating dumbbell patent was filed.